undefinedlabs/scope-go-agent-installer/README.md

 # scope-go-agent-installer

-Tool to install the scope go agent in an existing project by modifying all Test methods with the scope agent call, and creating a TestMain func with the required calls, as seen in the documentation: https://docs.scope.dev/docs/go-installation
+Tool to install the scope go agent in an existing project by adding/modifying the TestMain func with `scopeagent.Run` call in all packages, as seen in the documentation: https://docs.scope.dev/docs/go-installation

 ### Usage:
 ```